It’s been 33 years since Canada’s deadliest air disaster claimed 256 soldiers lives at the place known as the “Crossroads of the World.”

 During their investigation, the Canadian Aviation Safety Board was unable to determine the exact sequence of events which led to the accident.
 They did conclude that the DC-8’s engines stalled due to icing on the leading edge and upper surface of the wing.
 Four members of the board believed an in-flight fire “that may have resulted from detonations of undetermined origin brought about catastrophic system failures.”

+Today, a group of Gander citizens are organizing an effort to have the section of the Trans-Canada Highway near the crash site renamed the “Screaming Eagles Highway.”
 The project has the support of the 101st Airborne Association, the Royal Canadian Legion and family members of the victims.
-Proponents are hoping to gain the support of Dr. John Haggie, Newfoundland and Labrador’s minister of health and community services and Member of the House of Assembly for the District of Gander, who could then submit a commemorative name change request to the ministry of transportation.
+Proponents are hoping to gain the support of Dr. John Haggie, Newfoundland and Labrador’s minister of health and community services and Member of the House of Assembly for the District of Gander, who could then submit a renaming request to the ministry of transportation.